DigitexOfficial/api-docs/source/index.html.md

 Trader can cancel all the orders (`side` and `px` are omitted) or just orders with the specified `side`  and/or `px`.

-> Example of multiple order cancellation:
+> An example of multiple order cancellation:

 ```javascript
 {